dlccyes/CollegeNotes/NTUNotes/Junior/Spanish.md

 		- attractivo/a: attractive
 		- rubio: blonde
 		- moreno = dark skin
-		- intelligente tonto/a
+		- inteligente tonto/a
 		- sociable tímido/a
 		- simpático/a: nice antipàtico/a: unfriendly
 		- gracioso/a: humorous
-		- trabajador(a): diligent vago/a
+		- trabajador(a): diligent
+		  vago/a
 		- alegre: cheerful serio/a
 	- tiene
 		- pelo: hair